Anaconda (2025 film)

-Anaconda is an upcoming American action comedy horror film serving as a meta-reboot and the sixth installment overall in the Anaconda film series.
-Produced by Tom Gormican, Kevin Etten, Brad Fuller, and Andrew Form, it was written by Gormican and Etten, and directed by Gormican.
-The film stars Paul Rudd, Jack Black, Steve Zahn, Thandiwe Newton as four childhood friends, facing a mid-life crisis, who set out to remake the eponymous 1997 film in the Amazon rainforest, only to encounter dangerous scenarios; Daniela Melchior and Selton Mello also star.
+Anaconda is a 2025 American action-adventure comedy horror film that serves as a meta-reboot of Anaconda (1997) and is the seventh installment in the Anaconda film series.
+The film was directed by Tom Gormican, who co-wrote it with Kevin Etten, and stars Paul Rudd, Jack Black, Steve Zahn, Thandiwe Newton, Daniela Melchior and Selton Mello.
+The story follows a group of childhood friends trying to remake the 1997 film, only to be attacked by a giant and murderous anaconda.